MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 A public scheduled channel meeting has the same list of apps as its parent team.
 Installing an app to a channel meeting also makes it available in the parent team, and vice versa.

 However, the tab instances in a channel meeting are separate from the tabs in the channel itself.
 For example, suppose a *Development* channel has a *Polly* tab.
-If you create a *Standup* meeting in that channel, that meeting would not have a *Polly* tab, until you explicitly [add the tab to the meeting](#meeting-details-view).
+If you create a *Standup* meeting in that channel, that meeting wouldn't have a *Polly* tab, until you explicitly [add the tab to the meeting](#meeting-details-view).

 In public scheduled channel meetings, after a meeting tab is added, you can select the meeting object in the meeting details page to access the tab.